 D. Initial Notice of Noncompliance and Stop Work.
 Following EPA's preliminary finding that a Third Party has failed to comply with a requirement of another order issued to that party for work at some or all of the Facility, EPA may give that Third Party written notification of the same, and describe the noncompliance ("Initial Notice of Noncompliance").
-EPA may also give the Third Party written notification that it should stop work on all or any portion of its corrective action activities at the Facility until EPA determines that the Third Party has remedied such noncompliance ("Notice to Stop Work") or until receipt of written notification from EPA that the Third Party may proceed with such activities as specified in the notification.
+EPA may also give the Third Party written notification that it should stop work on all or any portion of its corrective action activities at the Facility until EPA determines that the Third Party has remedied such noncompliance ("Notice to Stop Work") or until receipt of written notification.
 If requested by the Third Party within ten calendar days of its receipt of the Initial Notice of Noncompliance, EPA and the Third Party will meet within 30 days of that request, or an alternative time period approved by EPA, to discuss the situation.